Father admits murdering three-week-old baby son

 The defendant, of Portland Close, will be sentenced at the same court on December 19.

-Concluding the hearing, Judge Penny Moorland told bearded Beytula: “You will be sentenced for the offences which you have admitted on the 19th of December.
+Concluding the hearing, Judge Penny Moreland told bearded Beytula: “You will be sentenced for the offences which you have admitted on the 19th of December.
 You remain in custody until that date.

 “That concludes this hearing, and you may go down.”